Why use the Claude Code SDK?

 Anthropic API key

-Third-Party API credentials
+Third-party API credentials

-The SDK also supports third-party API providers:
+The SDK also supports authentication via third-party API providers:

 • Amazon Bedrock: Set CLAUDE_CODE_USE_BEDROCK=1 environment variable and configure AWS credentials